The Professional Teaching Awards Cymru will honour the achievements of teachers up and down the country.

 There are 9 Professional Teaching Awards, all of which are nominated for by the public.
-It is important to make sure that the person or group you are nominating are nominated in the most appropriate category - the definitions below will help you to decide.
+Use the definitions below to help you decide which category is most appropriate for your nomination.

 - Best use of Digital Learning